 This was the man who brought such incalculable joy and hope to so many millions of filmgoers with his quintessential Christmas classic, It’s A Wonderful Life.
 His nearly heartbreaking response remains, after all these years, one of my most treasured, and cherished pieces of personal correspondence.

 He was a legendary film director, and became a personal friend in his later years.
 Clad in his distinguished white jacket, this was our first lovely meeting together in the Spring of 1972 at The Walnut Street Theater in Philadelphia.
 Frank directed Lost Horizon, It’s A Wonderful Life, Mr. Smith Goes To Washington, Meet John Doe, Mr. Deeds Goes To Town, You Can’t Take It With You, and A Hole In The Head, among many other classic films.

-Later that year I spent a quiet afternoon with one of cinema’s greatest, most distinguished motion picture directors, the brilliant Frank Capra.
-A memorable afternoon in which Frank and I sat together at the home of a mutual friend…just the two of us…watching a 16 mm print of his Oscar-winning classic.
-“It Happened One Night.”
-This cherished afternoon with the acclaimed director of It’s A Wonderful Life, Lost Horizon, Mr. Smith Goes To Washington, Meet John Doe, and A Hole In The Head, among so many other classic motion pictures, was absolutely sublime, and a wondrous remnant from a lifetime of cinematic memories and unforgettable experiences.
+Later that year I spent a quiet afternoon with one of cinema’s greatest, most distinguished motion picture directors.
+It was truly a memorable afternoon in which Frank and I sat together at the home of a mutual friend…just the two of us…watching a 16 mm print of his Oscar winning classic.
+It Happened One Night.
+At its conclusion, the two of us posed proudly beside a poster of his Oscar winning film.